pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

       state: present
 ```

-The first task will use the `win_chocolatey_repo` to configure a new chocolatey source.
-Note that the values for `source`, `source_username` and `source_passwords` are the variable names that we defined in our custom credential type injector section.
-The second and third tasks will collect the chocolatey_facts and display the `ansible_chocolatey.sources` section of the collected facts just to confirm that the new source has been added, and the fourth and final task will use `win_chocolatey` to install a package with the name of `skynet` from the newly configured `workshop_nuget_repo` source.
+The first task will use the `win_chocolatey_repo` to configure a new Chocolatey source.
+Note that the values for `source`, `source_username` and `source_password` are the variable names that we defined in our Custom Credential Type injector section.
+The second and third tasks will collect the `chocolatey_facts` and display the `ansible_chocolatey.sources` section of the collected facts just to confirm that the new source has been added, and the fourth and final task will use `win_chocolatey` to install a package with the name of `skynet` from the newly configured `workshop_nuget_repo` source.

 > **Tip**
 >